webdevtonym/challenge-week-2/README.md

 ## Description

-    - This is my portfolio project completed as part of our week 2 challenge.
+    - This is my portfolio project created using HTML and CSS.
 It includes nav bar, hero image, a link to a project with other project images, contact me information, a resume placeholder link and footer.

 ## Usage